10 Tips for Writing the Perfect CV

 - Stay current.
 Regardless of whether you’re actively hunting for work or not, you never know when someone might know someone who knows someone who needs someone just like you!
 And don’t forget to note any significant events in your career as they happen, so you don’t forget something later that could be important.

 - Make the most of your experience.
-Incorporating strong, positive language like “developed,” “organised,” or “achieved” that connects your experience and skills to what the job seeks – even if it was a restaurant position and you’re seeking something in banking – helps!
+Incorporating strong, positive language like “developed,” “organised,” or “achieved” that connects your experience and skills to what the job requires – even if it was a restaurant position and you’re seeking something in banking – helps!

 - Tell the truth.
-Embellishing may be tempting, but lying on your CV opens up a can of worms you don’t need, especially when potential employers check your references and your background.
+Embellishing may be tempting, but lying on your CV opens up a can of worms you don’t need, especially when potential employers will check your references and your background.
 Just say no. Stick to the truth.

 - Error!
 Error!
 Do take the time to proofread for mistakes in grammar, spelling, mechanics, and formatting.
 Hiring managers look for excuses to toss a resume in the “reject” pile.
 Don’t give them an easy out.